Redaguoti

 3. Resize the box to fit on one line.

-Visual 2: Profit by Date
+Visual 2: Profit by date

-Now, you create a line chart to see which month and year had the highest profit.
+Now you create a line chart to see which month and year had the highest profit.

 1. From the Data pane, drag the Profit field to a blank area on the report canvas.
 By default, Power BI displays a column chart with one column, Profit.

-Power BI updates the column chart to show profit by the two years.
+2. Drag the Date field to the same visual.
+Power BI updates the column chart to show monthly profit for the two years.

-Screenshot of column chart by month.
+Screenshot of column chart showing profit by month for two different years.

 Screenshot of changing column to line chart.

-Visual 3: Profit by Country/Region
+Visual 3: Profit by country/region

 Create a map to see which country/region had the highest profits.